 The ASE Surgical Education Research Committee (SERC) aims to support multi-institutional research projects (≥3 geographically distinct sites) that will advance scientific knowledge and aim to improve undergraduate, graduate, or continuing surgical education.
 Selected submissions will be given complimentary assistance from the SERC for questions related to gaining IRB approval for multi-institutional studies, research methodology issues, and recruitment of additional partner sites, if needed.

-Applications are due November 7, 2022.
+Applications were due November 27, 2023.
 We request brief applications of intended research proposals.
 Proposals must be formatted in Arial or Times New Roman font of at least 11 font size, single-spaced, and at least half-inch margins (top, bottom, left, and right) for all pages.
 Applications will be reviewed by members of the ASE Surgical Education Research Committee.

 All initial applications must include the following components: